AlexVasegaard/EOS/README.md

 It makes a deep copy of the html and is therefore possible to run for multiple different solution schemes.

-### PLEASE let me know if you have any suggestions (good or bad) to the code - any comments are highly appreciated :-)
+### PLEASE let me know if you have any suggestions (good or bad) to the code - any comments are highly appreciated :-) In terms of added capabilities, I am currently considering:
+ - allowing integration of user specified customer database
+ - integrate a larger plethora of solution approaches:
+    - NSGA-II
+    - NSGA-III
+    - other greedy approaches?
+ - added visualization traits
+ - added evaluation metrics
+ - allow usage of evaluation approaches outside of main functions, e.g. for usage in weight and threshold value elicitation Again, if any of these have your interest, please reach out!